nus-cs2113-AY2223S1/tp/docs/team/joshuan98.md

 ### Contributions to Team-Based Tasks

-1. Set up GitHub team organisation and repository.
 1. Create GitHub labels for issues based on recommended labels from [CS2113 website](https://nus-cs2113-ay2223s1.github.io/website/admin/appendixE-gitHub.html#tp-issue-tracker-setup).
 1. Populate GitHub issue tracker with user stories to tackle.
-1. Maintain GitHub issue tracker by updating user stories with new descriptions as necessary
 1. Maintain GitHub issue tracker by updating labels for issues.
-1. Closed v2.0 milestone

 ### Review / mentoring contributions

 1. Reviewed PRs from all team members.
 1. Verified that bugs were fixed.
 1. Verified that new bugs were not introduced.
-1. Conducted checkstyle tests to ensure that there were no formatting errors.
-1. Conducted JUnit tests for integration testing.

 ### Contributions beyond the project team